altunixon/wips/lns/altina_ln/ASP-132-Chapter_2_A_Normal_Day_in_a_War_Zone.md

 And now, Regis’ brother-in-law Enzo was also here.

-【Yo!
+"Yo!
 Regis-chan!
-You are really alive!】
+You are really alive!"<br/>

 He laughed heartily.

-【… Yes.
-Should I count myself lucky or… I never imagined that brother-in-law will come to the south.】
+"… Yes.
+Should I count myself lucky or… I never imagined that brother-in-law will come to the south."<br/>

-【I have many reasons to do so.】
+"I have many reasons to do so."<br/>

-【Are you here to help maintain the soldier’s gear?】
+"Are you here to help maintain the soldier’s gear?"<br/>

-【I will if I have time.
-But that isn’t it— I was planning to go home during Prince Latreille’s coronation.】
+"I will if I have time.
+But that isn’t it— I was planning to go home during Prince Latreille’s coronation."<br/>

-【Many people will visit for the coronation, so it’s a good chance to do business.】
+"Many people will visit for the coronation, so it’s a good chance to do business."<br/>

-【But back then, I received news of Regis-chan’s demise on the battlefield.】
+"But back then, I received news of Regis-chan’s demise on the battlefield."<br/>

-【… So, it’s because of me?】
+"… So, it’s because of me?"<br/>

 Enzo scratched his head.

-【Her Highness marched the army off in a frenzy.
+"Her Highness marched the army off in a frenzy.
 She didn’t prepare the rations and forced marched the infantry.
-In such a situation, I have to follow, right?】
+In such a situation, I have to follow, right?"<br/>

-【That was too harsh.】
+"That was too harsh."<br/>

-【And the worst scenario would be a civil war between the First and Fourth Armies.】
+"And the worst scenario would be a civil war between the First and Fourth Armies."<br/>

-【Ehh…】
+"Ehh…"<br/>

-【I can’t abandon my wife and kids in such a situation, so I want to go home even if I had to do it on my own.
-But my disciple and the soldiers stopped me from acting rashly.】
+"I can’t abandon my wife and kids in such a situation, so I want to go home even if I had to do it on my own.
+But my disciple and the soldiers stopped me from acting rashly."<br/>

-【Yes.
+"Yes.
 If civil war really breaks out, then the blacksmith in Fort Volks would be branded traitors.
-Even if you return to Rouen City, you will be arrested before you can see your family.】
+Even if you return to Rouen City, you will be arrested before you can see your family."<br/>

-【I had no choice but to ask my folks to watch over them.
-I then wrote a letter to my wife and disciples.】
+"I had no choice but to ask my folks to watch over them.
+I then wrote a letter to my wife and disciples."<br/>

-【Yes.】
+"Yes."<br/>

-【And then, I heard the news that Regis-chan is still alive before I receive their reply.】
+"And then, I heard the news that Regis-chan is still alive before I receive their reply."<br/>

-【Yes… Military-related mail sure travels fast.】
+"Yes… Military-related mail sure travels fast."<br/>

-【It was a surprise, but it was great news.】
+"It was a surprise, but it was great news."<br/>

 Enzo sighed with relief.

 Regis bowed his head.

-【… I’m very sorry for making you worry.】
+"… I’m very sorry for making you worry."<br/>

-【No, it’s fine… After feeling relieved, the heard news that you will be heading south the next day.
-I don’t get it at all.】
+"No, it’s fine… After feeling relieved, the heard news that you will be heading south the next day.
+I don’t get it at all."<br/>

-【… That was unexpected for me too.
-I even wondered if the new Emperor Latreille was picking trouble with us.】
+"… That was unexpected for me too.
+I even wondered if the new Emperor Latreille was picking trouble with us."<br/>

 Enzo carefully took out a letter from his pocket.

-【As I was wondering what was going on— I received a reply from my wife.】
+"As I was wondering what was going on— I received a reply from my wife."<br/>

-【What did she say?】
+"What did she say?"<br/>

 He opened the letter and showed it to Regis.